U.S. small business community pushes Congress on bank lending relief: letter

 Talks on the bill have dragged on for months, with Democratic lawmakers wary of appearing to offer handouts to big Wall Street banks.
 But they are growing more sympathetic to the idea of relaxing rules for small and regional lenders in order to make life easier for small businesses and entrepreneurs - especially with mid-term elections in 2018 looming, lobbyists said.

-“Is this about supporting Trump?
-No. This is all part of a growing crescendo,” said David Hirschmann, president and CEO, Center for Capital Markets Competitiveness at the U.S. Chamber of Commerce, which coordinated the letter.
+David Hirschmann, president and CEO, Center for Capital Markets Competitiveness at the U.S. Chamber of Commerce, which coordinated the letter, said there was a growing “crescendo” among Democratic lawmakers on the regulatory relief issue.

+”A year ago with a Democrat president in the White House, you could not get nine Democrats to support even common-sense reforms like this.
+So what’s changed?
+Is it because they want to help Trump?
+No. It’s because they’re hearing about this from home.
+That’s what’s causing these Democrats to come forward and to say, ‘We need to fix this’,” he said.

-“There is a real understanding that if we don’t enable the banks, we are not going to have the small business lending we need.
-This is not a Wall Street issue.”
+”There is a real understanding that if we don’t enable the banks, we are not going to have the small business lending we need.
+This is not a Wall Street issue; it’s a Main Street issue,” he added.

-Reporting by Michelle Price, editing by G Crosse
+Reporting by Michelle Price, editing by G Crosse and Lisa Shumaker